 Journal of Surgical Research

-Myers, Sara A.; Stergiou, Nicholas; Pipinos, Iraklis; and Johanning, Jason, "Gait Variability Patterns are Altered in Healthy Young Individuals During the Acute Reperfusion Phase of Ischemia-Reperfusion" (2010).
+Myers, Sara A.; Stergiou, Nikolaos; Pipinos, Iraklis; and Johanning, Jason, "Gait Variability Patterns are Altered in Healthy Young Individuals During the Acute Reperfusion Phase of Ischemia-Reperfusion" (2010).
 Journal Articles.
 56.